NEVER pay to apply for a scholarship, unless you talk to Mrs. Martin first.

 (Joseph Carl and Brenna Leahy participated in this program.)

-Fort Hays State University Scholarship November 15, 2020
+Fort Hays State University Scholarship (Priority Deadline) November 15, 2021

 Leaders Saves Lives Scholarship (Red Cross) ASAP